Purple Jalapeno vs Jalapeno: Same Heat, Dark Skin

 Quick Comparison

 Purple Jalapeño measures 3K–8K SHU while Jalapeño registers 3K–8K SHU.
-They are roughly equal in heat.
-Purple Jalapeño is known for its fresh and grassy flavor (Capsicum annuum), while Jalapeño offers bright and grassy notes (C. annuum).
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Purple Jalapeño is known for its fresh and grassy flavor (Capsicum annuum), while Jalapeño offers Grassy, crisp, lightly sweet when red notes (C. annuum).

 Purple Jalapeño